 The first component of the overall change in the Medical Center's net position is its operating income or loss-generally, the difference between net patient service and other operating revenues and the expenses incurred to perform those services.
-The Medical Center reported operating income in both 2014 and 2013.
+The Medical Center reported an operating loss in 2015 and operating income in 2014.
 The Medical Center was formed and is operated primarily to serve residents of Calhoun County and the surrounding area.